frederickw082922/lockdown_readthedocs/docs/source/audit/getting-started-audit.rst

   - Windows ability to run security audits and query group or local policy.

 - goss binary appropriate for the OS

+  - to be accessible to the OS so this can be run

+    - The expected path is found inside the OS script and can be adjuested as required.

+      - linux - default /usr/local/bin/goss
+      - Windows -

   - Linux